1961: “Heart and Soul” by doo-wop group The Cleftones was released. It became their most successful single, reaching #18 on the Billboard Hot 100.

 Don Buchla, inventor, composer, and pioneer in the field of sound synthesizers, was born in South Gate, CA in 1937.

-Billy Fury, pop singer, was born Ronald Wycherley in Liverpool, England in 1940.
+Billy Fury, pop singer and songwriter, was born Ronald Wycherley in Liverpool, England in 1940.

-Jan Hammer, composer and producer who’s collaborated with many jazz and rock musicians including Jeff Beck, Mick Jagger, Carlos Santana, John McLaughlin, and Tommy Bolin, was born in Prague, Czechoslovakia in 1948.
+Jan Hammer, composer, producer, and member of Mahavishnu Orchestra who’s collaborated with many jazz and rock musicians including Jeff Beck, Mick Jagger, Carlos Santana, John McLaughlin, Al Di Meola, and Tommy Bolin, was born in Prague, Czechoslovakia in 1948.

 Michael Sembello, songwriter, composer, producer, and solo artist, who began his career as a session guitarist for Stevie Wonder, was born in Philadelphia, PA in 1954.